Aberbeeg Colliery (North)

 The fire, however, got a good hold, and the winding apparatus could not be employed.
 Volumes of flame and smoke issued from the shaft, and the anxiety of those at the surface was intensified thereby, particularly as the danger of falling debris and fire was so strikingly apparent.
 Mr Wales, the manager, was quickly on the spot, and rapidly made dispositions for coping with the outbreak.
 A large number of men were got to work upon the fire, and in about three hours it was satisfactorily established that the conflagration had been completely extinguished.
 Meanwhile the watchers had not long to wait for the gratifying intelligence that the explosion was unattended by serious injury to anyone, and only by slight hurt to the three miners.
 The Aberbeeg Colliery adjoins the Aral Level (Six Bells) and Llandavel Level Collieries (Cwm), and directly Mr Edgar James, their Manager, became aware of the situation, he took steps to facilitate the removal of the men through the Aral level.
 On arrival at the surface they were received by their friends with demonstrations of relief and gratitude.
 The colliery belongs to the executors of the late Mr Henry Powell, Aberbeeg, and in consequence of the damage at the pit head work will have to be suspended for a few days.
 The explosion is attributed to the introduction, along with the air, of some foreign matter into the blast pipe.

 Aberbeeg was taken over by Messrs Budd & Company in 1902.

-In 1913 the colliery converted the machinery to electricity.
+In 1913 the Aberbeeg Colliery began to convert the machinery to electricity.